Semantic-Org/Semantic-UI/.github/ISSUE_TEMPLATE.md

       SO - https://stackoverflow.com/questions/tagged/semantic-ui?sort=votes

 ✔ BUGS → This form is required:
-✔ Enhancements → Only specific enhancements with detailed descriptions.
+✔ Enhancements → Be specific.
+Assume backwards compatibility is a necessity.
+Suggest implementation when possible.

 ### Title (Put in field above)
 Use the format: [Component] Component Should Do X